Last updated: 051111

 Method & Methodology

 The method is the way you do something.
-Methodology is either the branch of logic that studies methods, or a systematically linked system of principles and practices appropriate to a discipline.
-They tried to rescue the cat with a ladder, but this methodology didn't work. [for method]
+Methodology is either the branch of logic that studies methods, or a systematically linked set of principles and practices appropriate to a discipline.

 None